sandstorm/metacontroller-framework/README.md

     1. We expect that *metacontroller* and the *metacontroller-framework* are deployed *in the same namespace* of your Kubernetes cluster.
 By default, it is "metacontroller"; but you can change this.

-    2. Install Metacontroller into your cluster (as stated in their docs)[https://metacontroller.app/guide/install/#install-metacontroller].
+    2. Install Metacontroller into your cluster [as stated in their docs](https://metacontroller.app/guide/install/#install-metacontroller).
 If you want to install it to a different namespace than `metacontroller`, you need to adjust the YAML files before applying them.

     3. Use the included `Dockerfile` and `.gitlab-ci.yml`, which: